 As the summer progressed, the positive outlook of the economy was improving, businesses were busy, and their recruitment demands were continually increasing.
 But it was not until the second week of August that we started to feel the candidate pool change.
-We started hearing responses, people were inquiring, we were having live conversations!!
+We started hearing responses, people were inquiring, and we were having live conversations!
 This was exciting and promising.
 But we learned quickly that employee expectations are changing—they have options, and they are now leading the conversations, not the employers.

 After a slow start to the summer, employees are now ready for change, but they are only changing employers or careers if their demands are met.